seqyuan/trackc/docs/gallary.rst

 ==================

 .. nbgallery::
-    :caption: This is a thumbnail gallery:
+    :caption: This is a tlery:
     :name: rst-gallery
     :glob:
     :reversed: